burrasec/Cross-Chain-Integration-Security-Review-Guideline/README.md

 Adopt a skeptical and proactive approach:

 * Assume nothing works as intended until proven otherwise through testing.
-* Prioritize real-world validation over theoretical analysis alone, as cross-chain systems involve complex state interactions that are difficult to assess solely through code review.
+* Prioritize real-world validation over manual review alone, as cross-chain systems involve complex state interactions that are difficult to assess solely through code review.
 * Focus on user experience: Identify pain points or usability issues affecting system adoption or security.
 * Leverage challenges as opportunities: Deployment or configuration difficulties can deepen system understanding and uncover hidden issues.